Polymer/old-docs-site/app/1.0/toolbox/localize.md

 Each element that displays content to be localized should add `Polymer.AppLocalizeBehavior`.
 All of these elements share a common localization cache, so you only need to load translations once.

+`AppLocalizeBehavior` can be used directly in Polymer 1.x elements and Polymer 2.x hybrid elements.
+For class-style elements, use the `mixinBehaviors` method.

 ## Install AppLocalizeBehavior

 Install the `app-localize-behavior` package with Bower:

     bower install --save PolymerElements/app-localize-behavior

+For 2.0 Release Candidate, use the `2.0-preview` branch:

+    bower install --save PolymerElements/app-localize-behavior#2.0-preview

 ## Add localization to your app